Sir Thomas More and Family: The picture

 The copy from the Lenthall collection has been described as “the most accomplished extant version”.

 The surviving drawing by Holbein confirms the general accuracy of the picture.

-The scene contrasts the sombre, berobed More and his father, with the messy and lively surrounding family in various demure but relatively informal poses: women, pets, books, and instruments even the silly ones.
+The scene contrasts the sombre, berobed More and his father, with the messy and lively surrounding family in various demure but relatively informal poses: women, pets, books, and instruments.

 Provenance

 The painting had been at Gubbins in Hertfordshire.
 At some time it came into the possession of the Lenthall family, but how this happened is not known, although it may have been borrowed from the More family and never returned.
 In the 17th century, John Aubrey viewed it at the Besselsleigh home of Sir John Lenthall, but by 1727 it was at Burford Priory.
 It was discussed in detail by John Loveday who saw it in 1736.
 The painting was unsold in a small sale of the Lenthall pictures in 1808 but was offered again and sold in a major sale in 1833.
 It was subsequently owned by Walter Strickland, CW Dormer, Sir Hugh Lane, Viscount Lee, and EJ Horniman whose widow bequeathed it to the National Portrait Gallery where it remains.
 It was the centre piece in the exhibition, The King's Good Servant, at the National Portrait Gallery in 1977.